SpoddyCoder/teensy-hotas/README.md

     * Simple moving average
     * One euro filter
     * Kalman filter
-    * Each has configurable paramaters to balance smoothing against input lag
+    * Each has configurable paramaters to allow you to balance smoothing against input lag
 * Optional serial debug

 ## Pre-requisites